 • 6146 Senior care workers

-There is no cooling off period any more for you to apply for Skilled Worker visa from oustide the UK and you can apply for new Skilled Worker visa from outside the UK without any cooling off period.
+There is no longer a cooling-off period for applying for a Skilled Worker visa from outside the UK, and you can apply for a new Skilled Worker visa from outside the UK without any cooling-off period.

-• the applicant must have funds of at least £1,270 held for at least 28 days as required in Appendix Fianance; or
+• the applicant must have funds of at least £1,270 held for at least 28 days as required in Appendix Finance; or

 • the sponsor must certify that they will, if necessary, maintain and accommodate the applicant up to the end of the first month of their employment, to an amount of at least £1,270.